Module status: see individual classes below

 Because we are now covering very recent developments, which change every year, there are no videos for this module.
 We’ll cover everything in class.

-As a gentle warm-up before the readings, you should watch Simon’s keynote talk from ACM CUI 2024.
+As a gentle warm-up before the readings, you could watch Simon’s keynote talk from ACM CUI 2024.
 The audience for that talk was mainly academic and industry researchers working on Conversational User Interfaces: in other words, users of speech synthesis rather than developers.

 - read the SoundStream paper – an example of a neural audio codec

-Focus on:
+- Focus on:

 - the big idea, expressed in Figure 2